BlaBlaHuman/kotlin-comprehensions/comprehensions-proposal.md

     * `to` infix function, that extracts the output of the same-row function call and introduces a new variable in the comprehension context with that value;
     * `set` infix function, that is equivalent to the to function but must be used if the same-row function call doesn’t return an effect instance (basically the difference is the same of map and flatMap chaining).

   See the [blog-post](https://www.msec.it/blog/comprehension-like-syntax-in-kotlin/) from the author.
+  Unfortunately, no usages of this library were found.
   Our code would look somehow like that:
   ```Kotlin
   val io =